Architecture Student Research Grant

-All submissions should be sent as a single PDF file.
-The material will be evaluated anonymously by a blind jury of graduating students.
-Applicants must ensure that no part of the submittal could be used to identify them by name.
+All submissions should be uploaded as a single PDF file.
+The material will be evaluated anonymously by a blind jury of college faculty.
+Applicants must ensure that no part of the submission could be used to identify them by name.

-- 1 page proposed project schedule
+- One-page proposed project schedule

-- 1 page line-item budget
+- One-page line-item budget

-- Samples of previous work for each team member (not to exceed 1 page/architecture student)
+- Samples of previous work for each team member (not to exceed 1 page/architecture student